kinematika/kinematika/README.md

  888 `88b.
 888   888   888  888    .o  888   888   888  d8(  888    888 .
 888   888 `88b.  d8(  888
 o888o o888o o888o o888o o888o `Y8bod8P' o888o o888o o888o `Y888""8o   "888" o888o o888o o888o `Y888""8o
 ```
+Hello 👋
+This is my personal git.
+This is where I keep my playbooks and useful notes that came in handy in my work.
 <!--
 **kinematika/kinematika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.